mideind/GreynirServer/README.md

 web pages, as well as bulk processing, feasible.

-Reynir's goal is to "understand" text to a usable extent by parsing it into structured and regular trees, so that the result can be further acted upon.
+Reynir's goal is to "understand" text to a usable extent by parsing it into structured and regular trees that directly correspond to the original grammar.
-Detailed Part-Of-Speech (POS) tagging is thus not a primary goal of the project, although a successful parse depends on adequate POS attribution.
+These trees can then be further processed and acted upon, for instance by Python functions associated with grammar nonterminals.

 If successful in its initial stages, Reynir may in due course be expanded, for instance: